mongodb/specifications/source/connection-monitoring-and-pooling/tests/README.rst

 ============

-The YAML and JSON files in this directory are platform-independent tests that drivers can use to prove their conformance to the Connection Monitoring and Pooling (CPAM) Spec.
+The YAML and JSON files in this directory are platform-independent tests that drivers can use to prove their conformance to the Connection Monitoring and Pooling (CMAP) Spec.

 Several prose tests, which are not easily expressed in YAML, are also presented in this file.
 Those tests will need to be manually implemented by each driver.